Council housing allocation schemes set out who can get a council or housing association home.

 - the type and size of home you want

-- the housing needs of other people on the waiting list
+- if other people on the waiting list have more priority

 If you need to talk to someone, we’ll do our best to help